andregrillo/cordova-plugin-app-icon-changer/README.md

 ![OutSystems][oslogo-image]

 [oslogo-image]:https://www.outsystems.com/-/media/themes/outsystems/website/site-theme/imgs/logo.svg

+## Demo
+We have packed a full working demo on this git.
+Just "git clone" the repository, and using Android Studio, open the `Demo/platforms/android` folder for your testing purposes.

 ## Installation

 You must fork or "git clone" the repository, make the changes described below and import the plugin using one of the following commands: